patzib/Master-s_Thesis/README.md

     pip install -r requirements_eval.txt

 When the installations have finished, the notebooks for evaluating the RAG system can be run with jupyter notebook.
-For starting jupyter notebook, type:
+For starting jupyter notebook, enter:

     jupyter notebook